BCDevOps/terraform-octk-aws-sea-network-info/README.md

 # Terraform-octk-aws-sea-network-info
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./LICENSE)

 This terraform module is a utility for the BCGOV AWS SEA LZ2 network.
 VPC and Subnet info are output for use in other terraform code.
+Its gets the data(VPC, security groups, and subnets) from the  AWS accounts, listed in main.tf file, such that the outputs of those values are used in other modules.

 ## Project Status